rustinmyeye/ErgoNodeAndroid/README.md

 An attempt at a one click Ergo node app for Android.
 This app is based on neoterm, and runs automated install scripts to setup and run an Ergo node on Android.

+The current version of this app setus up a stateless light node, and it syncs very quickly.
+I will make a release for full node setup shortly.

 ![alt text](https://raw.githubusercontent.com/rustinmyeye/ErgoNodeAndroid/master/artwork/ic_launcher_round.png)